 Finally, both Alaska and Hawaii have very similar mandatory 14-day traveler quarantine and passenger verification process for anyone traveling to those states.
 This has nothing to do with Florida, specifically.
-Starting August 1, 2020, out-of-state travelers will have the option to get test prior to their arrival, and show proof of a negative result, to avoid the 14-day quarantine.
+Out-of-state travelers have the option to get test prior to their arrival, and show proof of a negative result, to avoid the 14-day quarantine.

 (If your state or city has a Florida quarantine order or advisory, we’d greatly appreciate it if you’d leave a comment letting us know.
 There is no nationwide database with this information, and searching state-by-state is a tough task.
 Thanks!)

 These quarantine orders may seem minor to those who aren’t coming from these states and cities, but they’ll have a big impact on Walt Disney World.
-For one thing, the greater New York area and the Chicago metropolitan area are #1 and #2 for Walt Disney World in terms of out of state guest demographics.
+For one thing, the greater New York area is the #1 demographic for out of state visitors to Walt Disney World.
 Such huge and lucrative segments of Walt Disney World’s audience being restricted from visiting is a colossal blow.

-On the potential plus side for everyone else, these (and other) quarantine restrictions will discourage large segments of tourists from planning trips to Walt Disney World later this summer and fall.
-The impact on crowds could be pretty significant, reducing attendance below the 20-30% cap most days.
+On the potential plus side for everyone else, these (and other) quarantine restrictions will discourage large segments of tourists from planning trips to Walt Disney World later this year.
+The impact on crowds could be pretty significant.

 This is before even accounting for guests who will be discouraged from visiting even without quarantine orders, plus international tourists, almost all of whom are effectively prevented from entering the United States (and by extension, Walt Disney World) right now…